himanshubalani/first_contributions/CONTRIBUTING.md

 ![img12](https://github.com/himanshubalani/first_contributions/assets/85930567/300bd5b8-5a4e-426a-9ee7-20c1e75e0139)

 #### 5. Edit the file
+- Create a directory of your name.
+- Add a file name 'Your_name.md'.
-Add a line similar to the one given.
+- Add a line similar to the one given.

 The template is